GigaSpaces-ProfessionalServices/gs-odsx/readme_changes.md

        keytab: keytab
        ldapsourcefile: ldap-security-config.xml
 8. [LEUMI-537] Copy nb folder /dbagigashare/current/nb/ to /dbagigashare/env_config/nb/management & applicative.
 Keep tar.gz file location as it.
+9. Replace object management jar with new jar after compiling from csm project and setup the service.
+10. Add default grafana target property in app.config :
+   app.grafana.gsconfigyaml.target=/etc/grafana/provisioning/dashboards/
+10. Remove from app.config from values of below property app.manager.security.gsOptionExt & app.manager.gsOptionExt -Dcom.gs.dih.kafka.url=<DI servers>:9092 (remove this part only, keep remaining as it)
+11. Adding flag for SELinux, default is false.
+If its is SELinux set to true app.selinux.enabled=false